DeadFoxx1/python_solitaire/README.md

 THIS MEANS ITS TRASH!!!
 Honestly don't know what I was doing with this lol
 Also this was before I had a GitHub account so thats why the commits are all wonky
 Also also, I don't remember how I got the card assets. some I made myself (by coloring over others)
-Also also also, right now the draw deck don't correctly work soooooooooo
-Also also also also (last one), This was originaly a school project so there may be some stupid comments :p
+Also also also (last one), This was originaly a school project so there may be some stupid comments :p

 # Dependencies:
 python